 For over 75 years, researchers have been trying to increase their knowledge of the cannabis sativa plant.
 In recent times we have seen new publications and research into the plant.
 This has led to the discovery of more compounds as well as the ability to isolate compounds and understand how they work.

-The discovery of trihydroxy-delta-9-tetrahydrocannabinol (triOH-THC) compound hasn’t been specified to any point in time or particular research.
+The discovery of trihydroxy-delta-9-tetrahydrocannabinol (triOH-THC) hasn’t been isolated to any point in time or particular research.
 We just know it exists.

 Just like every other cannabinoid, triOH-THC is formulated and created during the flower-blooming stage of marijuana.
 Although research has shown that it doesn’t exist in all variants of the plant, we know that it is not synthetic.